hit-lacus/GhcndDataEventSender/README.md

 # GhcndDataEventSender
-This project's purpose is
-- Python script which used to send ghcnd data to mock a **real-time event data source**.
-- _ghcnd_ stand for "GLOBAL HISTORICAL CLIMATOLOGY NETWORK DAILY"
+> This project's purpose is to provided a python script which used to mock a **real-time event data source**. _ghcnd_ stand for "GLOBAL HISTORICAL CLIMATOLOGY NETWORK DAILY"

 ### Where to download